At least 60,000 children malnourished in Gaza as Israel keeps blocking aid

 Israel has repeatedly used food and international humanitarian aid as a tool of collective pressure against Palestinian people over 18 months of its devastating war on the Gaza Strip, which has killed more than 50,000 people, according to the Health Ministry.

+“All basic supplies are running out,” said Juliette Touma from UNRWA, the UN agency for Palestinian aid.
+“It means babies, children are going to bed hungry.
+Every day without these basic supplies, Gaza inches closer towards very, very deep hunger.”

-COGAT, an Israeli military unit responsible for civilian matters in the occupied Palestinian territory, last week met representatives from UN agencies and international aid groups and proposed “a structured monitoring and aid entry mechanism” for Gaza, claiming that aid was being diverted away from civilians by Hamas.
+COGAT, an Israeli military unit responsible for civilian matters in the occupied Palestinian territory, last week also met representatives from UN agencies and international aid groups and proposed “a structured monitoring and aid entry mechanism” for Gaza, claiming that aid was being diverted away from civilians by Hamas.

 But Jonathan Whittall, a senior UN aid official for Gaza and the occupied West Bank, said last week there was no evidence of aid being diverted.